Directory

 • Race science, Social Darwinism, & eugenics

-• Biology education in the USA, UK, France, & Germany
+• Biology Education in the USA, UK, and Europe

 Current Projects

-• History & Philosophy of Science, Key Reflections; Part III: Late Enlightenment / Eighteenth and Nineteenth Century (1750 to 1900).
-New York: Bloomsbury (co-editor with E. Crull, City University of New York; expected 2024).
+• Under contract (expected 2025).
+History & Philosophy of Science, Key Reflections; Part III: Late Enlightenment / Eighteenth and Nineteenth Century (1750 to 1900).
+New York: Bloomsbury (with E. Crull, City University of New York).

 • Speaking of Race“–the interdisciplinary podcast about the history of race & science.